MikeWilbert/pyTurb/docs_pyTurb.md

  $$ \partial_t \tilde{\omega} = \mathcal{L}(\omega) \, \exp(+ \nu \, k^2\,t). $$
  Thus, we can treat the diffusion anaylitically and solve for the other terms with a numerical method by advancing $\tilde{\omega}$ in time and afterwards computing $\omega$.
 By that precedure, we get rid of the stability condition imposed by the diffusion term.
-Note, that the time derivative of $\tilde{\omega}$ depends on $\omega$.
+Note that the time derivative of $\tilde{\omega}$ depends on $\omega$.

 For the implementation of this ansatz for the SSPRRK3 solver please take a look at the file *pyTurb.py*.

 ### Forcing

 Finally, to simulate 2D turbulence in an equilibrium state we have to define a forcing term that drives the turbulence.
-One common approach is to generate Gaussian white noise in a certain band of wavenumbers.
+The approach used in *pyTurb* is to generate Gaussian white noise in a certain band of wavenumbers.
 The strength of the foring can be explcitely set by calculating the energy in the band-passed white noise and rescale the forcing to inject a predefined amount of energy.
 The timescale of the forcing is set to $\Delta t$.
 This means that the forcing is the same in every Runge-Kutta substep.